Louise-Ryan/GENE-FAM/README.md

 ```
 </p>

-If you wish to automate the download of genome assembly and annotation files for your target species, please set the $automate_download variable on line 36 to "yes".
-Please note that this feature only downloads annotation files for reference species on the RefSeq database.
+If you want to automate the download of genome assemblies and annotation files for your given target species, please set the $automate_download variable on line 36 to "yes".
+Please note that this feature only downloads annotation files for reference species on the NCBI RefSeq database.
 If your target genome is not the reference genome for your query species, or if the genome assembly does not exist on RefSeq, please set this variable to "no" and download the appropriate files manually.
 ```
 $automate_download = "yes"; #Line 36
 ```
 </p>

-If you selected "yes" for the $automate_download option, please specify your query species names in a text file.
-Please specify the name of this file on line 37 as follows:
+If you selected "yes" for the $automate_download option, please specify your query species name(s) in a text file.
+Please specify the name of this text file on line 37 as follows:
 ```
 $species_list = "species.txt"; #Line 37
 ```